axelzwaans/do-it/README.md

 ### Lighthouse testing

 I ran Lighthouse tests on Chrome to check the performance, quality and correctness of this web app.
-I generated reports for mobile and desktop devices which gave the following results:
+I generated reports for mobile and desktop devices which gave the following results.

 Desktop